hbmorrison/qmk_firmware/keyboards/ferris/keymaps/hbmorrison/readme.md

 Down`, `Page Up` and `End` keys below them.
 The `Delete` and `Insert` keys are on the far right.

-There are a set of `Tab` keys on the left hand side for navigating between tabs and windows: `Ctrl-Tab`, `Alt-Tab` and `Win/Cmd-Tab`.
+There are a set of shifted `Tab` keys on the left hand side for navigating between tabs and windows: `Ctrl-Tab`, `Alt-Tab` and `Win/Cmd-Tab`.
 On the bottom left the `Func Layer` key switches the keyboard into the **function layer**.
 The `Left Button` and `Right Button` keys serve as alternative mouse buttons when using an external trackball or trackpad.
-Finally `Capital-V` key is a Vim shortcut for entering visual mode while navigating.
+Finally, the `Capital-V` key is a Vim shortcut for entering visual mode while navigating.

 The thumb keys remain consistent: `Shift` and `Enter` on the inside keys and `Base Layer` on the outside left thumb key.
 As in the symbol layer, all three of